macrat/goclip/README.md

 goclip
 ======

-Simple and cross platform clipboard operation like the xclip command for OS except linux.
+Simple cross platform clipboard operation tool like the xclip command.

-If you use linux, please use xclip command.
+__NOTE__: If you use linux, please use xclip command.
 This command do work like a subset of xclip.

 install
 -------